Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122202131.png)

-And, I would make sense, since, storing a password in a plain SQL file is not safe at all, and another thing to note is, in both linux and macOS, the name changes to *KeePassX*, so, maybe, the file extension changes too, lets wait and see if the scan throw any results:
+And, it really makes sense, since, storing a password in a plain SQL file is not safe at all, and another thing to note is, in both linux and macOS, the name changes to *KeePassX*, so, maybe, the file extension changes too, lets wait and see if the scan throw any results:

 ![](imagenes/Pasted%20image%2020240122202847.png)